matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `enable_search`

-If disabled, new messages will not be indexed for searching and users will receive errors when searching for messages.
-Defaults to enabled.
+If set to false, new messages will not be indexed for searching and users will receive errors when searching for messages.
+Defaults to true.

 Example configuration:
 ```